 At-A-Glance: The Wakeman Agency was engaged by Help For Children (HFC), a global nonprofit that funds organizations working to prevent and treat child abuse.
 HFC was launching a 3,000-mile Run2Heal by endurance athlete Christian Griffith to raise awareness about child abuse.
 With media coverage that crossed the country and all boundaries, we sparked a national dialogue … Read more Help For Children

 With the urgency and focus of a woman on a mission to save the planet, Elizabeth Yeampierre leads UPROSE with a fierce commitment to a “leaderful” leadership model, that distributes power to all.
 With an emphasis on intergenerational and intersectional leadership, Elizabeth has rewritten the rules of power and placed it in the hands of the most marginalized groups.
 In this interview, Elizabeth talks about her experiences as a leader and how her organization is shaping conversations and actions in the climate justice fight.

 Results at a Glance Planned and executed a major fundraising event with more than 400 attendees in a short time frame.
 Increased donations by developing an event strategy and establishing a fundraising committee.
 Translated a strong nonprofit brand into an event’s ethos.
 Developed a strategy to engage a new donor population of young professionals.
-The … Read more National Domestic Workers Association
+The … Read more National Domestic Workers Alliance

 As nonprofit organizations around the country are busy planning fall galas, it feels like a great time to share some insights about audience development.
 When my agency works with clients to plan events, we encourage them to be strategic in how they think about the various audiences that support a gala.